dromara/dongle/README.md

 ## Introduction

-`Dongle` is a simple, semantic and developer-friendly golang crypto package with `100%` unit test coverage，has been included by [awesome-go](https://github.com/avelino/awesome-go?tab=readme-ov-file#security "awesome-go-cn") and [hello-github](https://hellogithub.com/repository/dromara/dongle "hello-github")
+`Dongle` is a simple, semantic and developer-friendly golang crypto package with `100%` unit test coverage，has been included by [awesome-go](https://github.com/avelino/awesome-go?tab=readme-ov-file#security "awesome-go-cn")

 ## Repository